getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

     category: docs
 ---

-Assuming you successfully [installed Grav][installation] with the instructions the previous chapter, we can continue on and play around with Grav a little to get you more comfortable.
+Assuming you successfully [installed Grav][installation] with the instructions listed in the previous chapter, we can continue on and play around with Grav a little to get you more comfortable.

+Because Grav does not require a database, it is actually pretty easy to work with without having to worry about causing issues between your Grav installation and another big data source.
+If something goes awry, you can generally recover very easily.

 ## Content Basics